SC-Networks/evalanche-soap-api-connector/docs/mailing.md

 getTypeIds(): ResourceTypeInformation[]
 ```

-Retrieve all profiles which have a unsubscription in a mailing
+Retrieve all profiles which have an unsubscription in a mailing

 ```
 getUnsubscriptionProfiles(